Several years ago, we foreclosed on our home. I hope you will learn from our mistakes with these tips to avoid a home foreclosure.

 We found out later that two-bedroom homes without garages are extremely hard to sell!

-This time around, we made sure we found a home with a garage, and we wanted at least three bedrooms (we ended up with four!).
+This time around, we made sure we found a home with a garage.
+We also wanted at least three bedrooms (we ended up with four!).

 Although I’ve been embarrassed for people to know about that time we foreclosed on our house, my hopes are that by telling our story someone else will be encouraged–and may even avoid a home foreclosure themselves.